cytocomp1/cytocomp/readme.md

 sbt compile
 ```

 The cytomorphic compiler can be used either from the command line or as a [Py4J server](https://www.py4j.org/) (and can thus be called from Python inside Jupyter notebooks, see `notebooks`).

+### Recommended Approach: Working with Jupyter Notebooks using Py4J

-To use the Py4J server mode:
+To use the Py4J server mode, first run the above `sbt compile` command, then run:

 ```
 sbt ~run server